This post may contain affiliate links. Read our disclosure here.

 - Shop Secondhand

 Venture out to local thrift shops, Goodwill stores and consignment sales.
 You’ll often find gently used clothing (sometimes they still have the tags on) at a fraction of the retail price.
-Create a stylish wardrobe for your bean without emptying your wallet.
+Create a stylish wardrobe or nursery for your bean without emptying your wallet.